 White House creates office for gun violence prevention

-President Biden on Friday is announcing the creation of the White House Office of Gun Violence Prevention, tapping Vice President Kamala Harris to oversee the new venture, which is intended to try to get around congressional inaction on stronger gun control laws.
+President Biden and Vice President Kamala Harris on Friday announced the creation of the White House Office of Gun Violence Prevention, a venture Harris will oversee.

+The office is intended to find a way around congressional inaction on stronger gun control laws, as the White House tries to make inroads on one of its top priorities.
+Rep. Maxwell Frost, the first Gen Z member of Congress and advocate of further action on guns, introduced the president Friday.
+As the president announced the new office, he thanked affected family members who found "purpose in your pain."

+"Because of all of you here today, all across the country, survivors, families advocates, especially young people who demand our nation do better to protect all, who have protested, organized, voted and ran for office and yes, marched for their lives, I'm proud to announce the creation of the first-ever White House Office of Gun Violence Prevention, the first office in our history," the president declared in the White House Rose Garden.

-In a statement, Mr. Biden said he'd continue to "urge Congress to take commonsense actions that the majority of Americans support, like enacting universal background checks and banning assault weapons and high-capacity magazines."
+In a statement ahead of the formal announcement, the president said he'd continue to "urge Congress to take commonsense actions that the majority of Americans support, like enacting universal background checks and banning assault weapons and high-capacity magazines."

 "But in the absence of that sorely-needed action," he continued, "the Office of Gun Violence Prevention along with the rest of my Administration will continue to do everything it can to combat the epidemic of gun violence that is tearing our families, our communities, and our country apart."